sellflow/sellflow/README.md

 Sellflow is just the “frontend” — the customer interface — it works with Shopify’s “headless mode”, technically the [Storefront API](https://help.shopify.com/en/api/storefront-api).
 You as the merchant still use Shopify’s admin interface as normal to manage your products, inventory and orders.

-## Project Status

-Pre-release.
-This will be ready soon for a select set of beta testers.
-If you have a Shopify store and you'd like to join our beta, please reach out to hello@sellflow.com.

 ## How to Contribute

 - Fork the repository.